McLaren drivers enjoying Monaco's sunny side

 Sunday’s grand prix in the tiny principality will be a ‘home’ race for both Britons for the first time after recent moves and both said they were feeling the benefits of their relocation.

-Hamilton, the 2008 world champion and favourite for the glamour race, moved to Monaco this year after leaving Britain for Geneva and then Zurich for reasons of both personal privacy and tax.
+Hamilton, the 2008 world champion and favorite for the glamour race, moved to Monaco this year after leaving Britain for Geneva and then Zurich for reasons of both personal privacy and tax.

 He said that while Switzerland had been one of the most beautiful countries he had ever been to, it was just too quiet for a 27-year-old like him.